 , which is a website with a large active user community dedicated entirely to Android smartphones.

 Please note that sometimes it is necessary to unlock your phone's bootloader in order to root it.
-You can find a step-by-step tutorial on how to unlock the bootloader on your phone manufacturer's webpage or you can use a technique on our user-guide here
+You can either find a step-by-step tutorial on how to unlock the bootloader on your phone manufacturer's webpage or you can use a technique on our user-guide here

 Once rooting has been completed successfully the phone is then switched to so-called "rooted mode", and you then will be able to extract and analyze the deleted data, create physical images, access more data from applications and overall have more available data to be extracted.

 Rooting your phone may void the manufacturer's warranty and could cause security risks.
 Please take this into consideration before performing this process.

-Rooting a Samsung device will trip the Knox Warranty void flag which will make the data stored in Knox permanently unacsessible.
+Rooting a Samsung device can trip the Knox Warranty void flag which will make the data stored in Knox permanently inaccessible, so please be careful.